-Northeast Guidance Center’s Community And Police Partnership Advocacy (CAPPA) jail diversion staff, in collaboration with Detroit Wayne Mental Health Authority, community partners and many volunteers, held its annual health fair for the homeless in Midtown Detroit at Cathedral of St. Paul, 4800 Woodward Avenue, at the corner of Warren Avenue.
+Northeast Integrated Health’s Community And Police Partnership Advocacy (CAPPA) jail diversion staff, in collaboration with Detroit Wayne Mental Health Authority, community partners and many volunteers, held its annual health fair for the homeless in Midtown Detroit at Cathedral of St. Paul, 4800 Woodward Avenue, at the corner of Warren Avenue.
 CAPPA is a jail diversion program for individuals involved in the criminal justice system that includes street outreach and police training.
 SAVE THE DATE FOR SATURDAY, NOVEMBER 2, 2019.

 “To be able to see through the eyes of a homeless person the outpouring of love and compassion for even one day out of the year that could in the long run help to turn their lives around is well worth the hours spent pulling the Day of Restoration together,” said Jackson.
 “Programs like DOR give the homeless a sense of value and some hope.”